estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 to resume the request.
 Under the hood, though, the navigation stack isn’t really resuming anything on the wire: it’s just retrying the connection or resending the request.
 With committed interstitials, we’ve removed this network-stack abstraction of a paused request.
-When it encounters a problem, the network stack just says “Hey, I had a problem; I’m going to terminate the connection or request,” and the navigation stack tells the user “Hey, there was a problem,” and once the user decides to bypass the problem, the navigation stack reloads the page, trying a new connection.
-In other words: in most cases, committed interstitials and overlay interstitials look the same on the wire.
+When the network stack encounters a problem, the request is represented as done throughout the code base, and once the user decides to bypass the problem, the navigation stack reloads the page, trying a new connection.
+In other words: in most cases, committed interstitials and overlay interstitials look the same on the wire, even though they are represented differently in code.

 The main challenge with this approach is keeping track of this bypass state and scoping it appropriately.
 Sometimes not all requests should share the same